sanskrit/raw_etexts_english/blogs/manasataramgini/2012-05-24_a-laud-of-indra.md

 +++
-title = "A laud ofxa0indra"
+title = "A laud of indra"

 +++
 For the Arya of yore there was nothing more inspiring than indra in his